dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 # Unity UI best practices
 ## General
 ### Naming
-Just like objects in the scene, name UI elements sensibly with an indicator of the element type.
+Just like objects in the scene, UI elements should be named sensibly with an indicator of the element type.
 Every separate UI entity (for ex.
 Health Bar, Ammo counter, Stamina Bar) should be organized using an empty gameObject, with a consistent name, for instance “Content”.

 ## Components
 ## Design
 ## Programming

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODI3ODgzMTU3LC0xODQ0OTQxOTJdfQ==
+eyJoaXN0b3J5IjpbLTEyMzU4MTEwNDcsLTE4NDQ5NDE5Ml19
 -->